Nick Markham, Baron Markham: Career

-Markham is chairman of London & Continental Railways which is the government specialist for regeneration around railways including Kings Cross and the Stratford Olympic site.
+Markham was chairman of London & Continental Railways.

-He is setting up a shared ownership solution, AnyNest, with housing charity Safe Haven, helping people onto the housing ladder.
 Previously he was the lead non-executive director for the Ministry of Housing, Communities and Local Government since January 2013, where he also chaired the Audit and Risk Committee.
 He was strategy director at ITV where he led the merger integration of Carlton Television (now ITV London) and Granada and developed the concept of Freeview alongside the BBC.

 From 1990 to 1998, Markham was a councillor and deputy leader of Westminster City Council.

 From 2014 Markham chaired Inview Technology Ltd which went into administration in March 2020 with the loss to investors of over £20 million.

 He was CFO for Laura Ashley where he led the financial restructuring of the business.

 He was chief executive of Top Up TV, which supplied a range of linear pay TV channels on DTT including Sky Sports 1, 2 and ESPN and which provides conditional-access modules (CAMs) and technical services to BT Vision.
 According to the Government website Gov.uk Top Up TV was the first successful pay TV operator on digital terrestrial television in the world.

-Markham was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours for services to the economy and government.

 On 22 September 2022, he was appointed Parliamentary Under-Secretary of State in the Department of Health and Social Care.
 On 7 October 2022, to facilitate his ministerial role, he was created Baron Markham, of East Horsley in the County of Surrey, and was introduced to the House of Lords on 10 October 2022.
 He sits as a Conservative peer.
 His was the first life peerage created during Charles III's reign.